danivalle27/BTP_EXP_BR/README.md

-# Session ID - Session Title
+# BTM163 - Turning testing into value with SAP Cloud ALM and SAP Test Automation

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called BTM163 - Turning testing into value with SAP Cloud ALM and SAP Test Automation.

 ## Overview

-This session introduces attendees to...
+Explore the powerful integration of the SAP Test Automation solution by Tricentis with the SAP Cloud ALM solution.
+Gain practical insights and skills to streamline and automate testing processes within the framework of SAP Cloud ALM.
+With no prerequisites and a preconfigured environment provided by SAP, this session is ideal for both newcomers and experienced users looking to explore Test Automation flow through guided exercises.

 ## Requirements